 Students applying to this program should refer the School of Graduate Studies Academic Calendar for up-to-date graduate school requirements.
 Students requesting admission to the program will normally have graduated with a minimum of a second class standing (B, 73% or GPA 3.0) from an accredited, baccalaureate granting University, with a preferred degree in a healthcare discipline, law, business, engineering, or policy studies.

-Students are required to have taken a undergraduate university course in statistics to be accepted into the program.
+Students are required to have taken a undergraduate university course (worth three course credits) in statistics to be accepted into the program.
 Eligible statistic courses must include the following components:

 - Data collection

 - Levels of Measurement: nominal, ordinal, interval, ratio

 - Mean, median, mode, standard deviation, confidence intervals, normal distribution

 - Probability, p values, alpha and beta